Utah governor becomes latest to veto transgender sports ban - Local News 8

 Associated Press

-SALT LAKE CITY (AP) — Utah’s Republican governor vetoed a ban on transgender students playing girls’ sports on Tuesday.
-The move was aimed at protecting vulnerable kids during a wave of similar legislation in nearly a dozen conservative-leaning states.
-The ban’s supporters announced they planned to convene lawmakers to try and override the veto on Friday.
+SALT LAKE CITY (AP) — Utah’s governor vetoed a ban on transgender students playing girls’ sports on Tuesday, becoming the second Republican governor to reject such legislation this week.
+Cox said his move was aimed at protecting vulnerable kids during a wave of similar legislation passing in nearly a dozen states.
+Legislative leaders in support of a ban announced plans to convene and try to override the veto on Friday.
 They argue transgender girls could eventually dominate and change the nature of girls sports.
-But advocates for transgender kids say banning the small group from competition would have little impact on sports while sending a wider, deeply painful message.
+Advocates for transgender kids say banning the small group from competition would have little impact on sports while sending a wider, deeply painful message.
 Cox joins Indiana Gov. Eric Holcomb, who vetoed a statewide ban on Monday.